zach-lloyd/contract-analysis-mcp/README.md

 uv run python3 -m testing.integration_testing
 ```

 **Manual end-to-end tests** - In addition to the above automated tests, I also performed extensive manual testing of the MCP after connecting it to Claude.
-After activating the MCP, I asked Claude the following question sequences:
+After activating the MCP, I asked Claude the below question sequences, most of which pertain to a sample collection I created using the CUAD dataset.
+For the last sequence, I created a separate collection of a few publicly available Silicon Valley Bank contracts, to ensure the server correctly handles multiple collections.

 *Sequence 1: Deep Follow-Up Chain*
 1. "What are the termination provisions in the Suntron Corp Maintenance Agreement?"